Jonathan Wahl

 Jonathan Wahl is a mathematician based at the University of North Carolina at Chapel Hill.

 Wahl received his Ph.D. from Harvard University in 1971 under the supervision of David Mumford.
 He earned a B.S. from Yale University in 1965 and M.A. from Yale in 1965.

 In 2012, Wahl became a fellow of the American Mathematical Society.
-He is managing editor of the Duke Mathematical Journal.
+He was managing editor of the Duke Mathematical Journal.